SassDoc/sassdoc.github.io/node/index.md

 ## Generating documentation

-Or if you want to use SassDoc at its best and generate the whole documentation from Node, you can use the `documentize` function that returns a promise and accepts 3 arguments: the source folder, the destination folder, and a configuration object (which is optional).
+Or if you want to use SassDoc at its best and generate the whole documentation from Node, you can use the `default` function that returns a promise and accepts 3 arguments: the source folder, and a configuration object (which is optional).

 {% highlight js %}
 // Require SassDoc main function